heidihw/lilyvale/APIDOC.md

   "reviews": [
     {
       "title": "Cool!",
-      "num-rating": "5",
+      "stars": 5,
-      "review": "Omg!
+      "description": "Omg!
 I love itttt!"
     },
     {
       "title": "Woahhhhh",
-      "num-rating": "5",
+      "stars": 5,
-      "review": "This nendoroid is so adorable!
+      "description": "This nendoroid is so adorable!
 I'm so glad I bought it" }
   ]
 }